TwitchPlaysPokemon/tpp-streamdocs/description/active/pbr/01 Header.md

 For questions about any **!** command, use **!help [command]** to be whispered by the bot for more info.
 For a full list of commands, type **!commands**.

+The stream clock is in the UTC timezone, you can use [this](https://time.is/UTC) to calculate your delay.

 In **Twitch Plays Pokémon** (**TPP**), you can bet on and influence matches of **Pokémon Battle Revolution** (**PBR**) in chat!

 You have two currencies: